AnushreeB96/FGC_GNN-Fuzzy-Graph-Covering-based-Graph-Neural-Networks-/README.md

 FGC-GNN is a fuzzy graph covering based graph neural network framework designed for handling multi-omics datasets to implement cancer prediction tasks

-The framework integrates multiple omics modalities including:
+The framework integrates multiple omics modalities into a unified graph-based deep learning architecture. like :

 BRCA
 - Gene Expression